maranp/maranp.github.io/_posts/2018-04-02-a-talk-on-value-sematics.md

 ---
 ## Talks I like - Value semantics: It ain't about the syntax!

-Following is my short notes on the great [talk](https://www.youtube.com/watch?v=AL9DBWdj-Pg) by John Lakos.
+Following is my short notes on the [talk](https://www.youtube.com/watch?v=AL9DBWdj-Pg) by John Lakos.

 - 2 objects where one is copy constructed from another
   - both are different objects - objects have different address